1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1878 Morgan Silver Dollar Value

-Determining your 1878 Morgan Dollar’s value requires examining some critical factors: variety (8 Tail Feathers, 7/8 Tail Feathers, or 7 Tail Feathers), mint mark location, and coin condition grade.
-The mint mark appears on the reverse below the eagle’s tail feathers—”CC” for Carson City, “S” for San Francisco, or no mark for Philadelphia.
+Determining your 1878 Morgan Silver Dollar’s value requires examining some critical factors: variety (8 Tail Feathers, 7/8 Tail Feathers, or 7 Tail Feathers), mint mark location, and coin condition grade.
+The mint mark appears on the reverse below the eagle’s tail feathers — “CC” for Carson City, “S” for San Francisco, or no mark for Philadelphia.

-Coin condition is graded on a scale from 1 to 70, with higher grades commanding significantly greater values.
-A common circulated piece may be worth $40-60, while an MS65 specimen can reach thousands of dollars, higher grade can acheive tens of thousands of dollars.
+Coin condition is graded on the Sheldon scale from 1 to 70, with higher numbers meaning better condition and higher values.
+A common circulated piece may be worth $40–$80, while an MS65 specimen can reach thousands of dollars, and higher grades can achieve tens of thousands.
 Additional features like Prooflike (PL) or Deep Mirror Prooflike (DMPL) surfaces, as well as specific VAM varieties with doubling or die errors, can substantially increase value.

 1878 Morgan Silver Dollar Value Guides